-- DU Approve/Eligible or Loan Product Advisor Accept/Eligible. - DU Approve/Ineligible or Loan Product Advisor Accept/Ineligible where the ineligibility is due to the following reasons only: - LTV for a 1-unit primary residence with an LTV 95.01% to 97%. - ARM plan/type.
+- DU Approve/Eligible or Loan Product Advisor Accept/Eligible. - DU Approve/Ineligible with a minimum 620 credit score, or Loan Product Advisor Accept/Ineligible where the ineligibility is due to the following reasons only: - LTV for a 1-unit primary residence with an LTV 95.01% to 97%. - ARM plan/type.
 The ARM must have an initial fixed-rate period ≥ 5 years and all ARM requirements in section 3.07.01 of the Manual must be met. - None of the borrowers are first-time homebuyers.